Iron-Stag-Games/Pronghorn/README.md

-<p align="center"><a href="https://discord.gg/n33vdDr">Join the Iron Stag Games Discord!</a></p>

 # What is Pronghorn Framework?

-Pronghorn is a direct approach to Module scripting that facilitates rapid development.
+Pronghorn is a Roblox framework with a direct approach to Module scripting that facilitates rapid development.

 No Controllers or Services, just Modules and Remotes.